flo-schuster/knight-rider-quartusPrime/README.md

 ## 'Knight Rider'-like LEDs in Verilog, with Quartus Prime
 This repository contains a 'Knight Rider'-like effect for the 8 LEDs on the Trenz CYC1000 Board.
-As its main component it contains a shift register.
+As its main component it contains a shift register and a finite state machine.

 ### IDE & Board
 - HDL: Verilog